Supervised Learning and Reinforcement Learning of Feedback Models for Reactive Behaviors: Tactile Feedback Testbed: Overview: Learning Feedback Models for Reactive Behaviors

 Our overall learning framework contains 3 main phases: In \textsc{Phase 1}, we start out by collecting human demonstrations of default/\emph{nominal} behaviors for a task executed in a \emph{default} environmental setting.
 These demonstrations represent the motion trajectories and sensory traces of successful executions.
 We semi-automatically segment the demonstrations into several movement primitives and encode both the default motion trajectory as well as the \emph{expected sensor traces} of a given segment into DMPs.
 We describe this phase in detail in section~\ref{sec:lfb_extraction_of_movement_primitives_w_auto_demo_segmentation}.
 In \textsc{Phase 2} we then unroll the learned movement primitives on a variety of non-default environmental settings.
 Due to the change in the environment setting, it is necessary to adapt/correct the behaviors in order to accomplish the task.
 Thus we provide demonstrations of how to correct each primitive execution.
 Simultaneously, we also record the \emph{experienced} sensor traces of these corrected rollouts, followed by a supervised learning of behavior feedback models from these correction demonstrations.
 We describe the details of this phase in section~\ref{sec:lfb_model}.
 In \textsc{Phase 3} we now turn to learning how to correct without demonstrations in novel environmental settings.
 We propose a sample-efficient reinforcement learning algorithm, that can update the feedback model such that behavior is improved on novel settings as well as maintaining its performance on previously known/seen settings.
-We present the details of our reinforcement learning phase in section~\ref{sec:lfb_rl}.
-An overview of our framework, with its phases, is shown in Figure~\ref{fig:FlowDiagramLearnFbTerms_Overall}.
+We present the details of our reinforcement learning phase in section~\ref{sec:lfb_rl}. \changemarker{ While it is possible to skip \textsc{Phase 2}, it has been shown that bootstrapping the training by learning from human demonstrations can increase sample-efficiency of the RL phase \citep{levine_gps, Chebotar_PIGPS, Sung_ICRA_2017}.} An overview of our framework, with its phases, is shown in Figure~\ref{fig:FlowDiagramLearnFbTerms_Overall}.